Designz48/Designz48/README.md

 - 👋 Hi, I’m @Designz48
-- 👀 I’m interested in Javascript & Python
+- 👀 I’m interested in Python n' Rust
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently skilled at HTML, CSS, & some Javascript
+- 💻 I use Artix Linux as my daily driver (T460) & use Serpent n' Endeavor OS on my T440
 - 📫 How to reach me: designzbyoj.com
 - ⚡ Fun fact: i like cats